1. Parsing XML

 4.3.1.
 XmlUtil

-Sometimes is useful to get not only the value of a given node but the node itself (for instance to add this node to another XML).
+Sometimes it’s useful to get not only the value of a given node but the node itself (for instance to add this node to another XML).

 For that you can use groovy.xml.XmlUtil class.
-It has several static methods to serialize the xml fragment from several type of sources (Node, GPathResult, String…)
+It has several static methods to serialize the xml fragment from several types of sources (Node, GPathResult, String…)

 Getting a node as a string